 Nile Rodgers Named Chairman Of Songwriters' Hall Of Fame

-Nile Rodgers, co-founder of the band CHIC and a widely hailed producer, songwriter and guitarist, is adding one more feather to his ever-present cap: On Monday, the Songwriters Hall of Fame announced that Rodgers has been named as its new chairman for a three-year term.
+Nile Rodgers, co-founder of the band Chic and a widely hailed producer, songwriter and guitarist, is adding one more feather to his ever-present cap: On Monday, the Songwriters Hall of Fame announced that Rodgers has been named as its new chairman for a three-year term.
 He follows Philadelphia soul legends Kenneth Gamble and Leon Huff, who previously served as co-chairs.

 In a statement, Rodgers said, "I will try and serve with all my heart.
 I hope I can make you half as proud of me as I am to even sit in the room with you who've done so much for the furtherance of composition."